wiseman-timelord/Rpg-Gradio-Gguf/README.md

 Here is some info about the modesls...
 - Text model: [Qwen3-4b-Z-Image-Turbo-AbliteratedV1](https://huggingface.co/mradermacher/Qwen3-4b-Z-Image-Turbo-AbliteratedV1-GGUF).
 This gives you your uncensored RPG brain, and creates quality prompt for image generation.
 - Image model: [Z-Image-Turbo-GGUF](https://huggingface.co/vantagewithai/Z-Image-Turbo-GGUF).
 This enables image generation.
+- ae.safetensors: Automatically downloaded to ".\models" by installer, copied to set image model folder, required for Z-Image-Turbo to work.

 ### Install and Use
 - Instructions for installation...